Puget Sound Salmon Forecasts 2023

 The net result of this is an extremely healthy and productive ocean food web that salmon benefit from enormously throughout their time spent in marine environments.

-You can also look at the big El Niño event that ushered in the “warm water blob”, which has triggered many challenges to our puget sound salmon seasons as the weakest stocks become even weaker and more constraining on Puget Sound salmon seasons.
+You can also look at the big El Niño event that ushered in the “warm water blob”, which has triggered many challenges to our Puget Sound salmon seasons as the weakest stocks become even weaker and more constraining on Puget Sound salmon seasons.

 Probablistic el nino-southern oscillation outlook